Nitesh717/wheaherapp/README.md

 1 changing backend file will only Effect forecast for two cities.
-2 in comparision section start time represents start day of Comparison and end time represent end day of comparison only Forecasts between two days will be shown on graph.
+2 in comparision section start time represents start day of Comparison and end time represent end day of comparison only Forecasts between two dates will be shown on graph.

 If you are running it locally then you need to change Axios base url to your local wheather api url